jachym-stanek/APOkalypsa-1/doc/gameGraphics.md

 ## void countdown()

-Flashes the RGB LEDs white as start countdown
+Flashes the RGB LEDs white as a start countdown.